webaxones/consistency/readme.txt

 Autocorrect is available on pages, posts and custom post types (if their configuration allows Rest API usage)

 Currently, the AutoCorrects offered are as follows:

+For the English language (based on the language set on the site)

+- Quote Correction: Replaces straight quotes with curved quotes ' → ’
+- Ellipsis Correction: Replaces 3 dots with ellipsis ... → …
+- Regular quotes Correction: Replaces regular quotes with curly quotes " " → “ ”
+- Space before Correction: Remove any space preceding a character from this list (? ! : ; %)

+For the French language (based on the language set on the site)

-- Replace straight quote with curly quote
+- Quote Correction: Replaces straight quotes with curved quotes ' → ’
-- Replaces 3 successive dots with ellipsis
+- Ellipsis Correction: Replaces 3 dots with ellipsis ... → …
+- Regular quotes Correction: Replaces regular quotes with French quotes " " → « »
-- Replace a breaking space followed by a character from this list [? ! : ; » € $ £ ¥ ₽ 元 %] with a non-breaking space
+- Breaking space Correction: Replaces a breaking space followed by a character from this list (? ! : ; » € $ £ ¥ ₽ 元 %) with a non-breaking space
+- No space before Correction: Adds a non-breaking space before a character from this list (? ! : ; » € $ £ ¥ ₽ 元 %) having no space before

 Technically, rules are saved in the wp_options table, while active/inactive states are saved as user meta data.
 This data is deleted when the plugin is uninstalled.